 When Pokémon Go first launched, many ambitious players invested time and resources into setting up interactive Maps and Trackers to assist players in finding everything in the game, from Gyms and Pokéstops to rare Pokémon spawns.
 While some of this was great for everyone involved, it also put a lot of strain on Niantic and brought up concerns about cheating.
-Through a concerted effort on Niantic's part involving changes to the back end of the game that make it more difficult for Trackers and Maps to work.
-Thanks to many cease and desist letters and a plethora of straight-up bans on players caught using the game in prohibited ways, most of the Maps and Trackers are no longer online.
-Many more are now quite limited in scope compared to what they once were.
+Through a concerted effort on Niantic's part, changes were made to the back end of the game that make it more difficult for Trackers and Maps to work.
+Most of these sites have since gone offline, but a handful still remain.

-Still, a few sites have persisted in finding legitimate ways to provide players with guidance to finding things in-game.
+These few sites have found legitimate ways to provide players with guidance to finding things in-game.
 And we're here to walk you through the remaining options.

-Why use a Pokémon Go Map or Tracker in the first place?
+Why use a Map or Tracker in Pokémon Go in the first place?

 While the information each Map or Tracker can provide varies and the quality of that information can be spotty in many areas, these tools can give players direction and save them a lot of time.
 If you're trying to find a Machop nest so you can power up your Machamp, some Maps lay out all of the nests in an area and what Pokémon are spawning there.
-If you're looking for a particular Raid boss, there are Maps for that.
-If you're visiting a new area and want to know where the biggest clusters of Gyms and Pokéstops are, there are Maps for that, too.
-Some players even use these tools to track down rare Pokémon spawns.
+If you're looking for a particular Raid battle, there are Maps for that too.
+If you're visiting a new area and want to know where the biggest clusters of Gyms and Pokéstops are, there are also Maps for that.
+One site even tries to keep track of rare Pokémon spawns.

 While some players consider some or even all of these tools to be cheating, they can provide invaluable guidance for those who use them.
 Of those that are still up and running, four stand out.

 Go Map is a collaborative, real-time map that lists Pokéstops and Gyms, as well as Pokémon spawns.
 Because this site relies on players to report locations and spawns, it is more useful in some areas than others.
 This site also offers an interactive Pokédex with statistics and in-depth details about each Pokémon.
-They offer a PVP guide that provides not only step-by-step instructions but also a break down of their preferred Pokémon for PVP battles.
-You can sort Pokémon by country and city as well for major cities or use it as a more traditional map.
-For those who also play Harry Potter Wizards Unite, they offer a Map for that game.
+They offer a PVP guide that provides not only step-by-step instructions, but also a break down of their preferred Pokémon for PVP battles.
+You can sort Pokémon by country and city as well for major cities, or use it as a more traditional map.
+For those who also play Harry Potter Wizards Unite, they offer a Map for that game as well.

-PokeHunter is another Map and Tracker that runs remarkably well.
-They offer detailed information on Gyms, including which Team has control at any moment, how many spaces remain in a Gym and where Raids are happening.
-It'd be a perfect tool save for one massive downside: it only works for a handful of cities in three US states and, for some reason, a city in Lithuania.
+PokeHunter is one of the Maps and Trackers that runs remarkably well.
+They offer detailed information on Gyms, including which Team has control at any moment, how many spaces remain in a Gym, and where Raids are happening.
+It'd be a perfect tool save for one massive downside: it only works for a handful of cities in three US states.
 If you happen to live or work in one of the following cities, this is a fantastic tool:

-- California (Cupertino, Downtown Campbell, Mountain View, North San Jose, Santa Clara, Sunnyvale)
+- California (Cupertino, Downtown Campbell, Mountain View, North San Jose, Santa Clara, Sunnyvale, Pasadena, and Los Banos)

-- Minnesota (North Saint Paul, Apple Valley, Eagan, Savage, Burnsville, Prior Lake, South Minneapolis, Lakeville)
+- Minnesota (North Saint Paul, Apple Valley, Eagan, Savage, Burnsville, Prior Lake, South Minneapolis, and Lakeville)

 The Silph Road

-The Silph Road has remained the biggest and best-organized site for Pokémon Go players to collaborate.
-In addition to their comprehensive Pokédex and countless guides on Pokémon Go, they have Maps that have all the Nest locations with both confirmed and rumored Nest spawns.
+Saving the best for last, The Silph Road has remained the biggest and best-organized site for Pokémon Go players to collaborate.
+In addition to their comprehensive Pokédex and countless guides on Pokémon Go, they have a Map that has all the Nest locations with both confirmed and rumored Nest spawns.
 Plus, there's an unofficial League Map that provides locations for real-world meet-ups of all varieties.
-Their site offers more information on Pokémon Go than any other I've found, and the people running it from all around the world are some of the most knowledgeable and dedicated players in the game.
+Their site offers more information on Pokémon Go than any other I've ever found, and the people running it from all around the world are some of the most knowledgeable and dedicated players in the game.
 It's easy to see why they are the go-to authority on all things Pokémon Go.

 Maybe, for some reason or another, these tools just aren't cutting it for you.
 While there will never be the number or quality of tools for Pokémon Go players as existed in its early days, there are still other options.
 Namely, the best thing you can do for real-time information on Pokémon Go is to connect with other local players.
 Many social platforms, such as Facebook and Reddit, run local Pokémon Go communities.
 These groups often have active Facebook Messengers Groups and Discord Chats, where you can connect with other local players who share locations of rare Pokémon spawns, Raids, coveted Research tasks, and more.
 If these tools just aren't enough, your best bet is to connect with other players through these groups.